edwardmartins/tarball/README.md

 To run this program import the tarball folder in your eclipse C project or run it directly from the terminal

 <b>Creates a tarball</b>

-Don't forget to create the files(inputFile1,inputFile2,...) in your working directory before running the program
 ```
 -cf tarball.mtar inputFile1 inputFile2 inputFile3 ...
 ```